GLOBAL MARKETS-Shares set fresh records, lifted by U.S. housing data

 The Dow Jones Industrial Average rose 8.47 points, or 0.03%, to 29,306.11.
 The S&P 500 gained 3.63 points, or 0.11%, to 3,320.44 and the Nasdaq Composite dropped 5.50 points, or 0.06%, to 9,351.63.
 Emerging market stocks rose 0.37%.

-China stocks rose as investors cheered further signs of resilience in the Chinese economy, with risk appetite also getting a boost from the signing of the Sino-U.S. trade deal.
-China's economy grew 6% in the fourth quarter, though anemic domestic demand and the trade war slowed the growth rate to 6.1% in 2019, the slowest in 29 years.
+China stocks rose as investors cheered further signs of resilience in the Chinese economy and the signing of the Sino-U.S. trade deal.
+China's economy grew 6% in the fourth quarter, data that reinforced signs of improving business confidence, though anemic domestic demand and the trade war slowed the growth rate to 6.1% in 2019, the slowest in 29 years.

-The data reinforced recent signs of improving business confidence in China as expectations a Phase I trade deal would be reached became apparent late last year.
 Both the blue-chip CSI300 index and the Shanghai Composite Index gained 0.1%.
+The safe-haven Japanese yen weakened as the record-setting rally in stocks showed strong risk appetite.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)